 - Complete the Rocherlea/ Inveresk trail by filling in the “missing link” behind the Mowbray racecourse.
 A viable draft route avoiding has been developed by City of Launceston.
 Council has also acknowledged the need to improve health and social connectivity and outcomes in the northern suburbs and the City Deal agreement with the Federal government provides the funding context

 2. Implement previously agreed changes to CBD traffic flow in Paterson, Charles, York and George Sts to calm traffic and promote a people/business friendly CBD.
 This would include wider footpaths and dedicated bike lanes and is a key element of the City Heart Project and Gehl Report.
 Work with City of Launceston and other stakeholders such as UTAS and City Prom to develop “Traffic Free Days/streets” in the CBD and identify sections of road that are suitable for trialing separated bike lanes such as “Copenhagen Lanes

-- Maximising bike and pedestrian potential of new flood levees to develop commuting and recreational pathways.
-Specifically sealing Inveresk bike/pedestrian trail from Invermay Park to Vermont Road to enhance links between northern suburb UTAS and CBD
+3. Maximise bike and pedestrian potential of the new flood levees to develop commuting and recreational pathways.

 City of Launceston Bike & Pedestrian Committee